ApostropheEditor/Apostrophe/README.md

 ## Building with GNOME Builder

-The easiest methos, just follow [this guide](https://wiki.gnome.org/Newcomers/BuildProject), you'll be up and running in one minute.
+The easiest method, just follow [this guide](https://wiki.gnome.org/Newcomers/BuildProject), you'll be up and running in one minute.

 ## Building from Git